telehash/telehash.github.io/protocol.md

 <a name="connect" />
 ### `"type":"connect"` - Connect to a hashname

-The connect request is an immediate result of a peer request and must always contain a BODY of their public key as well as a [paths](#paths) array identifying possible network paths to it.
+The connect request is an immediate result of a `peer` request and must always attach/forward the same original BODY it as well as a [paths](#paths) array identifying possible network paths to it.
+It must also attach a `"from":{...}` that is the [Cipher Set][] keys of the peer sender, identical format as to what is sent as part of an `open`.

 The recipient can use the given public key to send an open request to the target via the possible paths.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.